Our mission, vision, and belief

 In 2002, B2P founding members Zoe Keone Pacciani and Chris Rollins worked in partnership with the Swiss organization Helvetas (now HELVETAS Swiss Intercooperation) to define and hone the cable-suspended bridge design and community training program.
 Helvetas is widely considered an originator of the concept that community bridge-building programs are an effective means to reduce poverty, and their perspective was an important influence in the development of B2P’s program model.

-In 2006, while Bridges to Prosperity was still in it’s infancy, Avery Bang was a college student at University of Iowa and studying abroad in Fiji.
-During her time studying abroad, she encountered a community that had recently opened a trailbridge development project.
-She was able to see firsthand how a simple bridge was transforming the lives of the residents there.
-Upon her return, she found and joined Bridges to Prosperity as a university program volunteer and facilitated her first bridge build in Peru.
+In 2006, while Bridges to Prosperity was still in its infancy, immediate past President and CEO, Avery Bang, was a college student at University of Iowa and studying abroad in Fiji.
+There, she encountered a community that had recently opened a trailbridge development project and was able to see, firsthand, how a simple bridge was transforming the lives of the residents there.
+Upon her return, she discovered and joined Bridges to Prosperity, initially as a university program volunteer, before quickly becoming the organization’s leader.

 Our team & board